 Jade HenningsJune 10, 2021Coloring Ideas

-If you think your utensils could smudge, either color the center of your picture first and work your way outwards, or to start at the top of your page and work your way down.
+If you think your utensils could cause unwanted smudging, it can be helpful either to color the center of your picture first and work your way outwards, or to start at the top of your page and work your way down.
+If you aren’t worried about smudging, begin coloring wherever you’d like.